-Chinese Confucian ideals were well-established early in Korean history but did not predominate until after 1392, when Joseon dynasty leaders reformed Korea's social order in accordance with the ideals of Neo-Confucianism (see p.
-3 of History and Myth and p.
-12 of Political and Social Relations).
+Chinese Confucian ideals were well-established early in Korean history but did not predominate until after 1392, when Joseon dynasty leaders reformed Korea's social order in accordance with the ideals of Neo-Confucianism (see History and Myth and Political and Social Relations).
 Since it does not involve deity worship, Neo-Confucianism is not considered a true religion even though it functions like one in many ways.
 Instead, Neo-Confucianism is better described as a social philosophy and system of ethics incorporating certain religious practices such as ancestor worship.